Himanshu-Singh-Shekhawat/Image-Classification-Project/README.md

 • Used libraries :- TensorFlow Keras models, TensorFlow, Keras layers, Pandas, Matplotlib

-• Used Generators for converting large amount of data in batches
+• Used Generators for converting large amount of data in batches.

 • Used CNN to buid this model